Plymouth Colony: Art, literature, and film

 Several contemporaneous accounts of life in Plymouth Colony have become both vital primary historical documents and literary classics.
 Of Plimoth Plantation (1630 and 1651) by William Bradford and Mourt's Relation (1622) by Bradford, Edward Winslow, and others are both accounts written by Mayflower passengers that provide much of the information which we have today regarding the trans-Atlantic voyage and early years of the settlement.

 Benjamin Church wrote several accounts of King Philip's War, including Entertaining Passages Relating to Philip's War, which remained popular throughout the 18th century.
 An edition of the work was illustrated by Paul Revere in 1772.
 The Sovereignty and Goodness of God provides an account of King Philip's War from the perspective of Mary Rowlandson, an Englishwoman who was captured and held by Philip's tribe during the war.
 Later works have provided a romantic and partially fictionalized account of life in Plymouth Colony, such as The Courtship of Miles Standish by Henry Wadsworth Longfellow.

-There are also numerous films about the Pilgrims, including the several film adaptations of The Courtship of Miles Standish; the 1952 film Plymouth Adventure starring Spencer Tracy; and Desperate Crossings: The True Story of the Mayflower, a 2006 television documentary produced by the History Channel.
+There are also numerous films about the Pilgrims, including several film adaptations of The Courtship of Miles Standish; the 1952 film Plymouth Adventure starring Spencer Tracy; and Desperate Crossings: The True Story of the Mayflower, a 2006 television documentary produced by the History Channel.